 NOTE 4: Based on the target of the sensing request, the SF either queries the UDM or the NRF for the selection of the AMF(s).
 The detailed description of the sensing service parameters, e.g. sensing service types, and associated sensing-related parameters is subject to the solution of KI#3.

-Editor's note: Whether enhancements are needed for AMF selection is FFS.

-9. The SF invokes the Namf_Sensing_Subscribe request service operation toward the selected AMF(s) and includes the information for the event reporting and the sensing-related parameters.
+9. The SF invokes the Namf_NonUeN2InfoSubscribe request/response messages toward the selected AMF(s) and includes the information for the event reporting and the sensing-related parameters.
+This is done to subscribe for receiving sensing data.

-Editor's note: The new service details are FFS.

-10. The AMF notifies the SF with the response to the subscribe request.

-11. The AMF performs the discovery and selection of sensing entity/entities based on factors such as the sensing service parameters and the sensing capabilities supported by the candidate sensing entities.
+10. The SF invokes an Namf_Communication_NonUeN2MessageTransfer request to the AMF.
+Inside this request, the SF includes an N2 Container indicating to the NG-RAN to start reporting the sensing data and containing the SF ID.
+Additionally, in this request the SF may specify TA(s) and/or Sensing Entities (NG-RAN node(s)).
+Based on local configuration and/or TA or NG-RAN node information as received from the SF, the AMF may request some or all NG-RAN nodes in the TA(s) to perform sensing.11.
+The AMF performs the discovery and selection of sensing entity/entities based on factors such as the sensing service parameters and the sensing capabilities supported by the candidate sensing entities.
 Alternatively, the SF may perform discovery and selection of sensing entity/entities.
-If the discovery and selection of sensing entity/entities is performed by SF, AMF transfers the message from SF to sensing entity/entities.
+If the discovery and selection of sensing entity/entities is performed by SF, AMF transfers the message from SF to sensing entity/entities as in previous step 10.

 NOTE 5: The detailed procedures for discovery and selection of sensing entities will be addressed in the solution to KI#3.

-12a.
-The AMF identifies the required information for the subsequent sensing measurement and transmits the Sensing Subscribe request message, which includes the sensing configuration parameters, to the selected sensing entity/entities.
+12-13.
+The AMF sends the corresponding N2 messages to all applicable NG-RAN nodes.
+Upon receiving a response(s) from the NG-RAN node(s), the AMF includes in the Namf_Communication_NonUeN2MessageTransfer response or Namf_Communication_N2InfoNotify request to the SF a list of N2 Containers containing response messages from the NG-RAN nodes and the corresponding NG-RAN node identifier(s).
+The AMF may aggregate the response messages it receives from the NG-RAN nodes.

 NOTE 6: Details regarding the sensing configuration parameters will be addressed in the solutions to KI#6.

-12b. he sensing entity/entities responds to the subscribe request from the AMF.

-13. The sensing entity/entities carry out the sensing measurement and collect the sensing data.
+14. The sensing entity/entities carry out the sensing measurement and collect the sensing data.

-14. The sensing data is transmitted to the AMF.
+15. The sensing data is transmitted to the AMF.